 3.1 Background

 According to the National Oceanic and Atmospheric Administration, 2016 was the warmest year on record and temperature increases are expected to continue through the year 2100 [25, 26, 27].
-As seasonal temperatures increase, warm summers will expand, cool winters will contract, and temperatures during the spring and fall will become less predictable [28, 29].
+As seasonal temperatures increase, the duration of warm summers will expand, cool winters will contract, and temperatures during the spring and fall will become less predictable [28, 29].
 Animals monitor variation in seasonal factors like temperature and photoperiod (daylight hours) because these factors can affect the availability of nutrition, mates, and habitat.
 Seasonality predictably cycles between conditions that are favorable for insect activity and conditions that are stressful and unfavorable.
 Many temperate-dwelling insects protect themselves from seasonal stress by entering diapause before their environment becomes unfavorable [1].

 Insects in diapause can survive for months exposed to harsh conditions and typically do so without access to nutrition by lowering their metabolic activity and suspending their development [30, 3].
 Before the environment becomes unfavorable, insects prepare for diapause by accumulating and storing nutrients in the form of lipids, proteins, and carbohydrates [1].
 For example, increased energy storage in the form of proteins has been reported in Colorado potato beetles (L. decemlineata) (Kort and Koopmanschap 1994) and southwestern corn borers (D. grandiosella) (Brown and Chippendale 1978), while increased lipid storage has been reported for the pink bollworm (P. gossypiella) (Adkisson et al. 1963) and Culex pipens mosquitoes (Mitchell and Briegel 1989), among others.
 Energy stores fuel insect metabolism during diapause, and after diapause these stored resources are redirected to accomplish post-diapause functions.
-However, metabolic activity for many insects is temperature dependent and insects preparing for diapause in warmer environments may struggle to meet the energy demands of an increased metabolism possibly divert away from storage.
+However, metabolic activity for many insects is temperature dependent and insects preparing for diapause in warmer environments may struggle to meet the energy demands of an increased metabolism and possibly divert resources away from storage.

-Insects entering diapause without adequate nutrition stores before winter ends leaving them exposedand mortality.
+Insects entering diapause without adequate nutrition stores may exit diapause before winter ends leaving them exposed to an unfavorable environment and thereby increasing mortality.
 A study using Calliphora vicina (Robineau-Desvoidy) as a model explored the effect of nutrition on the duration of diapause [44].
-While preparing for diapause, the diet of some larvae was restricted found that when diet was restricted larvae entered diapause with less mass and remained in diapause for a shorter period than larvae given an unrestricted diet [44].
-Insects that exit diapause early could be exposed to stressful winter or they may not have enough stored nutrients and other metabolic substrates remaining to meet the anabolic requirements for post-diapause development, metamorphosis, repair, and other post-diapause activities like reproduction [3, 4].
+While preparing for diapause, the diet of some larvae was restricted.
+The authors found that when diet was restricted larvae entered diapause with less mass and remained in diapause for a shorter period than larvae given an unrestricted diet [44].
+Insects that exit diapause early could be exposed to stressful low winter temperatures or they may not have enough stored nutrients and other metabolic substrates remaining to meet the anabolic requirements for post-diapause development, metamorphosis, repair, and other post-diapause activities like reproduction [3, 4].

-Climate change could also decrease levels of stored nutrition as warmer and more variable fall and winter temperatures increase insect metabolic activity [31, 32, 33, 4].
+Climate change could also decrease levels of stored nutrition in diapausing insects as warmer and more variable fall and winter temperatures increase insect metabolic activity [31, 32, 33, 4].
 Thompson and Davis (1981) showed that insects experiencing warmer and more variable temperatures at the beginning of diapause accumulate less fat before the onset of winter [42, 43].
-These researchers diapausing Diatrea grandiosella Dyar moths in warm temperatures and compared lipid mass to moths diapausing in cool temperatures.
-The moths that were exposed to the warmer temperatures demonstrated a significant decrease in lipid stores at the end of diapause compared to moths in cooler conditions [Thompson and Davis 1981].
+These researchers held diapausing Diatrea grandiosella Dyar moths in warm temperatures and compared lipid mass to moths diapausing in cool temperatures.
+The moths that were exposed to the warmer temperatures also demonstrated a significant decrease in lipid stores at the end of diapause compared to moths in cooler conditions [Thompson and Davis 1981].